Lauterbourg station: History

 On 19 June 1919, the station became part of the network of the Administration des chemins de fer d'Alsace et de Lorraine (AL), as a result of the Allied victory in the First World War.

 The station was extended in 1920; the work included the building of a customs office.

 On 1 January 1938, the SNCF took control of the railway installations of Lauterbourg.
 However, after the annexation of Alsace-Lorraine by Germany on 1 July 1940 during the Second World War, Deutsche Reichsbahn controlled the station and held it until the liberation of France (in 1944 –1945).

 Passenger services towards Wissembourg ended on 1 October 1947.

 Lauterbourg also had a minor locomotive depot.

 In 2014, the SNCF estimated the number of passengers using the station at 22,502 passengers.

 Passenger services

 Facilities

 The station is unstaffed and has open access to the platforms.
 It is equipped with a ticket machine for the purchase of regional tickets.
-In addition, there is a Deutsche Bahn ticket machine.
-It has two platforms with shelters.
+There is an island platform and a side platform serving three tracks.